Bender-Knuth involutions on linear extensions of posets: Posets with the full symmetric BK group

 \subsection{Duals and ordinal sums}

-As in Section~\ref{subsec:cactus}, we explore properties of LE-symmetric posets, particularly their behavior under poset operations such as taking duals and ordinal sums.
+As in Section~\ref{subsec:cactus}, we explore properties of posets whose BK groups equal the symmetric group on the set of their linear extensions, particularly their behavior under poset operations such as taking duals and ordinal sums.
 Let $P$ and $Q$ be finite posets, and let $P^*$ denote the {\it dual} or {\it opposite} poset to $P$.

 \begin{prop} One has a group isomorphism $\bkp \cong \mathcal{BK}_{P^*}$.